 If you discover your real estate brand resonates with a certain demographic or specific group of people, Facebook offers tons of free tools to narrow the focus of your paid ads.
 Algorithms identify people similar to your clients, with astonishing accuracy.
 With Facebook ads, you can get in front of these people and make your case.
 It's targeted advertising, at its best.
 Browse some social media post ideas for realtors.

 You can 'pixel' potential clients.
 What does that mean?
 A Facebook pixel follows leads who click on your Facebook or Instagram ads that lead them to your site and tells you what actions they are taking.
 Are they filling out a contact form?
 Are they reading a blog article?
 With the Facebook pixel, you can get a better handle on who is going to respond to your ad, target those people, and better measure and understand the results of your ad campaign.

 Video Marketing – A Low-Tech Idea!
 (Sort of)

-Did you know that 45% of people watch an hour or more of videos a week on Facebook or YouTube?
+Did you know that video content performs the best at capturing your audience's attention?
 And 55% of people say they pay close attention to videos, as opposed to just skimming them.
 Video marketing, as an advertising platform, is a great resource to build your brand, and take your message out to the masses.

 Nearly half of real estate firms told the National Association of Realtors that they find it difficult to keep up with technology.
-In that same 2018 survey, realtors who were asked which technologies were the most valuable to them included social media platforms in their top-three responses.
-Obviously, there’s a huge benefit, and a learning curve, associated with social media marketing strategies.
+In that same 2019 survey, realtors who were asked which technologies were the most valuable to them included social media platforms in their top-three responses.
+Obviously, there’s both huge potential benefit but also a learning curve associated with social media marketing strategies.